UKCloud/documentation/articles/openstack/ostack-faq.md

 Currently UKCloud does not offer GPU optimised OpenStack instances.

-### Can I resize an Instance?
+### Can I resize an instance?

-Yes, you can change processor, memory and storage allocations via the self-service Portal and API.
+Yes, you can change instance size (processor, memory and storage allocations) to a different predefined size via the self-service Portal and API.

-Processors and memory can be added to or removed from instances if the OS supports the 'hot add' capability.

-Increasing CPU or memory allocations may result in the instance being billed at a higher rate.
+Increasing instance size may result in the instance being billed at a higher rate.

-Additional instance storage can be allocated instantly and will be billed on a per GiB basis.
+Additional volume storage can be allocated instantly and will be billed on a per GiB basis.

 ### What is the speed of each vCPU?